Carl Zigrosser

-Carl Zigrosser (1891–1975) was an art dealer best known for founding and running the New York Weyhe Gallery in the 1920s and 1930s, and as Curator of Prints and Drawings at the Philadelphia Museum of Art between 1940 and 1963.
+Carl Zigrosser (1891–1975) was an American art dealer known for founding and running the New York Weyhe Gallery in the 1920s and 1930s, and as Curator of Prints and Drawings at the Philadelphia Museum of Art between 1940 and 1963.
 In the 1910s, he was active in New York's anarchist movement.

 Biography

 Zigrosser was born in 1891 in Indianapolis.
 His father, Hugo Zigrosser emigrated from Austria and worked as an architect.
-He graduated from Newark Academy in 1908 and earned a scholarship to Columbia University, from which he graduated in 1911, Phi Beta Kappa.
+Carl Zigrosser graduated from Newark Academy in 1908 and earned a scholarship to Columbia University, from which he graduated in 1911, Phi Beta Kappa.

 In 1915, he began writing for The Modern School Magazine, a publication concerning key issues in libertarian education, and took over as editor in 1917.

 He began his art career working for Frederick Keppel, a New York print dealer.
 "There he learned the art trade and met many famous collectors, literati, artists (most notably Rockwell Kent) and curators."